 How to set an alarm on Google Home

-To set up regular alarms, say, "Hey Google, set an alarm for 7.30am every day" or similar and Assistant will repeat back to you the recurring alarm.
-To check what you have coming up, say "Hey Google, what alarms are set?"
+To set up regular alarms, say, "Hey Google, set an alarm for 7.30am every day" or similar, and the Assistant will repeat back to you the recurring alarm.
+Again, to check what you have coming up, say "Hey Google, what alarms are set?"

 Google has also added interactive alarms for kids, giving users the ability to set up an alarm using messages from characters from Lego and Nickelodeon, instead of Assistant.
 These alarms will have music, jokes, facts, words of encouragement and other messages from characters in the shows.